nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 3. User enters the name of the drink.
 4. tCheck requests for the number of that type of drink sold.
 5. User enters the number of that type of drink sold.
-6. tCheck will set the sales for this drink to the given number and display a success message.
+6. tCheck sets the sales for this drink to the given number and displays a success message.
    Steps 1-6 are repeated until the sales of all types of drinks have been updated.

    Use case ends.